thestackcollective/curriculum-site/module2/lessons/networking.md

 ```
 Hi Zoe!

-I am currently a student at Turing, halfway through the Launch course.
-I see you also attended Turing and are working in Ruby on Rails!
+I am currently a student at TheStackCollective, halfway through the Launch course.
+I see you also attended TheStackCollective and are working in Ruby on Rails!
 Would you be up for a 30-minute coffee chat to help me learn what it's like to work as a developer at Orchard?
 I would so appreciate it!
 ```

 ### Scheduling a Coffee Chat